thunlp/NeuBA/README.md

-# Red Alarm for Pre-trained Models:Universal Vulnerabilities by Neuron-Level Backdoor Attacks
+# Red Alarm for Pre-trained Models:Universal Vulnerability to Neuron-Level Backdoor Attacks

 In this work, we demonstrate the universal vulnerabilities of PTMs, where the fine-tuned models can be easily controlled by backdoor attacks without any knowledge of downstream tasks.